fbpx

 Teaching Assistant Jobs

-Qualified Teacher Status and Working as an ECT How to get in to teaching
+Qualified Teacher Status and Working as an ECT

 Qualified Teacher Status (QTS) is a crucial milestone for anyone pursuing a teaching career in the UK.
 Achieving QTS certifies that you have met the national standards for teaching, allowing you to work in most state-funded schools.
 Once you obtain QTS, you will enter the Early Career Teacher (ECT) phase, which lasts for the first two years of your teaching career.
 During this period, ECTs receive support and mentorship to help them develop their skills and establish themselves in the profession.
 The ECT programme includes structured support, training, and assessments to ensure you are well-prepared for a successful teaching career.